Skip to Content

 4. Response Handling

-4. Marks the Query as completed
+4. The controller marks the Query as completed

 Execution Engines